Producers Equilibria and Dynamics in Engagement-Driven Recommender Systems: Experiments

 \subsection{Experimental results}

-\paragraph{Convergence of Algorithm~\ref{alg:bestrep_dynamics} and rate of convergence} For our engagement game, we consider $12$ different number of producers $(2, 5, 10, 20, \ldots, 100)$ and $4$ different embedding dimensions $(5, 10, 15, 20)$.
-Each of these $12 \times 4$ games are instantiated with $5$ random seeds for the randomness in the draws of the synthetic data, and the randomness of NMF algorithm on the real datasets. \\ We observe that on each of these $240$ instances of (\#producer, dimension, seed), the softmax content-serving rule rule with temperatures $\tau \in \{100, 10, 1, 0.1\}$ \emph{always} converges to a unique NE on all the datasets.
-With softmax temperature $\tau=0.01$, Algorithm \ref{alg:bestrep_dynamics} still converges to a unique NE in a large number of instances.
-The linear-proportional serving also converges to a unique NE almost always.
+\paragraph{Convergence of Algorithm~\ref{alg:bestrep_dynamics} and rate of convergence} For our engagement game, we consider $12$ different numbers of producers $(2, 5, 10, 20, \ldots, 100)$ and $6$ different embedding dimensions $(5, 10, 15, 20, 50, 100)$.
+Each of these $12 \times 6$ configurations is instantiated with $5$ random seeds to account for the randomness of the NMF algorithm.
+Across all $360$ instances of the (producers, dimension, seed) configuration, the softmax content-serving rule with temperatures $\tau \in \{100, 10, 1, 0.1\}$ always converges to a unique Nash Equilibrium (NE) on the Movielens-100k dataset.
+Even with a low softmax temperature of $\tau=0.01$, Algorithm \ref{alg:bestrep_dynamics} still converges to a unique NE in a large number of instances.
+Additionally, for the top-$k$ softmax serving rule reducing the top-$k$ value—making the serving rule "greedier"—results in fewer converged instances.
+The linear-proportional serving rule converges in many instances, and the round-robin serving rule as highlighted in Remark~\ref{rem:round-robin-conv} always converges to the dimension with maximum weight.

 Further, we examine the rate of convergence of the best response dynamics in Algorithm~\ref{alg:bestrep_dynamics} to a Nash Equilibrium.
 In Figure \ref{fig:num_iters_convergence} we plot the number of iterations (averaged over $40$ runs) of Algorithm~\ref{alg:bestrep_dynamics} with increasing number of producers and across varying embedding dimensions on the Movielens-100k dataset.
 Figures \ref{fig:convlinear-movielens100k} and \ref{fig:convsoftmax-movielens100k} plot the number of iterations to convergence with the linear and the softmax content-serving rule.
 In Appendix \ref{app:numiters-mbody}, we provide figures for the synthetic datasets and observe insights similar to Figure \ref{fig:num_iters_convergence}.